 When a guy tries to play games with you, he’s trying to be the one in control.
 He’s manipulating the situation to his side and leaving you chasing after him and doing anything he wants for a little attention.
 When you read it that way, it’s not the most pleasant thing, is it?

 But to get to the crux of the problem, we need to work out why do guys play games in the first place?

 They do not have a master plan and they are not playing hard to get.
 They are making it up as they go along.
 And that is why it is so hard to deal with a guy who plays games.

 [Read: Understand the characteristics of a healthy relationship so you can end the shitty ones]

 Before we get into how you handle guys who play games, you need to learn how to spot them.

 There are plenty of decent guys out there who are just clueless when it comes to dating.
 They don’t know what to do, what to say, or how to act.
 They are not the guys who play games and wouldn’t even know how to.

+Instead, you are looking for a specific type of guy.
+The problem is they are really good at hiding the fact that they are playing games.
 Guys who play games may not be smart or clever, but they are phenomenal liars, so good, in fact, you probably won’t even know they’re lying.
 You may not even have an inkling.

 One obvious sign of a guy who plays games is this phrase, “I’m not like other guys.”
 Any guy who utters these words is not only exactly like “other guys,” but he is probably even worse.
 [Read: These are the 16 types of guys you want to avoid like the plague]

 Guys who play games tend to have this persona of being a good guy with no intention of hurting anyone.
 They claim that they don’t play games when in reality they are the biggest players around.
 But, they barely admit it to themselves, so spotting it will not be easy.